asyncgui/asyncgui/sphinx/intro.rst

 Even if none of them are your options, Trio has `special mode`_ that makes it run without interfering with other event loop.
 Therefore, I think it's safe to say that the coexisting problem has been already solved.

-Then why did I say "they are not suitable for GUI programs"?
+Then why do I say "they are not suitable for GUI programs"?
 It's because they cannot *immediately* start/resume tasks.
-For instance, :func:`asyncio.create_task` and :meth:`asyncio.TaskGroup.create_task` are the ones that start tasks in :mod:`asyncio`, but neither of them do it immediately.
+For instance, :func:`asyncio.create_task` and :meth:`asyncio.TaskGroup.create_task` are the ones that start tasks in :mod:`asyncio`, but neither of them does it immediately.

 Let me clarify what I mean by "immediately" just in case.
 It means the following test should pass: